mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/features.md

 The `CVL`, `CCL` and `DCL` limits can be applied in Step or Linear mode.

-- **Step** use hard boundaries that will apply recognisable step values and use less processing power (DEFAULT)
+- **Linear** (mode 1, default) gives a gradual change from one limit range to the next, with smoother transitions
-- **Linear** will give a gradual change from one limit range to the next
+- **Step** (mode 2) uses hard boundaries that apply fixed step values and uses less processing power

 ## Charge voltage control management